 In Mansfield Studio at MacDowell Colony; photo by Jo Eldredge Morrissey

-She has been a visiting writer for the Pen/Faulkner Foundation's Writers in Schools program in Washington, DC, and The Hudson Review's Writers in Schools/College Now program in New York.
+She has been a visiting writer for the Pen/Faulkner Foundation's Writers in Schools program in Washington, DC, and The Hudson Review's Writers in Schools/CUNY College Now program in Harlem and the South Bronx, New York.
 Her fiction is part of the curriculum at The Young Women's Leadership School in Harlem.
-She has led literature classes at Politics & Prose, the independent bookstore in Washington, DC.

-Ms. Whyman was born in Washington, DC, and grew up in Silver Spring, Maryland.
-She graduated with an MFA in literature from The American University, where she received the Myra Sklarew Thesis Award.
-Before attending graduate school, she was a book development editor with the American Psychological Association, as well as a bar-back, a meeting planner, an editor of cheesy real estate guides, a clerk in a custom T-shirt and gag emporium, a camp counselor, and a Solid Gold dancer.
+Ms. Whyman was born in Washington, DC.
+She received an MFA in literature and the Myra Sklarew Thesis Award from The American University.
+Before attending graduate school, she was a book editor with the American Psychological Association, as well as a bar-back, a meeting planner, an editor of cheesy real estate guides, a clerk in a custom T-shirt and gag emporium, a camp counselor, and a Solid Gold dancer.
 She has always been a writer.